diskoverdata/diskover-docs/source_files/user_terminology.md

 ___
 ### Recursive and Non-Recursive

-**Non-Recursive**: Will search or apply action to only the path/directory/file you are pointing to.
+**Non-Recursive**: Will search or apply action exclusively to the path/directory you are pointing to.

 **Recursive**: Will search or apply action to the path/directory, as well as all sub-directories and files, inside that path.